educastrob/my_shell/README.md

 source ~/.zshrc
 ```

-## Run tests
+## Run Valgrind

-To check if your minishell build was succesful you can run a tester, which compares most of the features with your current Bash installation.
-The test compares the stdout and the exit-code directly and checks in case of an error if both print something in stderr.
+To check if your minishell build was succesful you can run a valgrind tester.

 ```
-make test
+make val
 ```

 <br>